Smithereens (film)

 Smithereens is a 1982 American drama film directed by Susan Seidelman and starring Susan Berman, Brad Rijn (billed as "Brad Rinn"), and Richard Hell.
-The film follows a narcissistic young woman from New Jersey who comes to New York City to join the waning punk subculture, only to find that she's gravitated towards Los Angeles; in order to pay her way across country, she engages in a number of parasitic relationships, shifting her allegiances to new "friends" in an ongoing effort to ultimately endear herself to someone who will finance her desired lifestyle.
+The film follows a narcissistic, young woman from New Jersey who comes to New York City to join the waning punk subculture, only to find that she's gravitated towards Los Angeles; in order to pay her way across country, she engages in a number of parasitic relationships, shifting her allegiances to new "friends" in an ongoing effort to ultimately endear herself to someone who will finance her desired lifestyle.

 Smithereens marked the debut of Oscar-nominated screenwriter Ron Nyswaner (Philadelphia) and features a score by The Feelies.
 It was the first American independent film invited to compete for the Palme d'Or at the 1982 Cannes Film Festival.
-Smithereens is a precursor to Seidelman's next film, Desperately Seeking Susan; both films share similar themes of female identity and self-reinvention.
+Smithereens is a precursor to Desperately Seeking Susan, Seidelman's next film; both films share similar themes of female identity and self-reinvention.

 Plot

 Wren is a runaway from New Jersey who has come to New York City in the hopes of becoming a figure in the punk rock scene, only to find that the movement is now centered in Los Angeles.
-Wren finds herself relegated to sneaking into the city's remaining punk hot spot, the Peppermint Lounge, to try to ingratiate herself with the bands that play there, in the hopes that one of them will take her on as a groupie.
+Wren finds herself relegated to sneaking into the city's remaining punk hot spot, the Peppermint Lounge, to ingratiate herself with the bands that play there, in the hopes that one of them will take her on as a groupie.
 She also engages in a campaign to litter the city with photocopied pictures of herself bearing the legend "WHO IS THIS?" in an attempt to generate mystique.
-Though she works part-time at a Xerox shop by day, Wren nominally uses her position there to surreptitiously print out her fliers, and supplements her lifestyle by mugging women in the subway.
+Although she works part-time at a Xerox shop by day, Wren nominally uses her position there surreptitiously to print her fliers, and she supplements her lifestyle by mugging women in the subway.

-Wren runs across Paul, a young man from Montana in the middle of a road trip who has briefly taken up residence in the city before heading on to New Hampshire.
-Though he sleeps in the back of his dilapidated van, Paul has saved enough money to otherwise live comfortably.
-When Paul expresses interest in Wren, she agrees to date him, though she’s emotionally abusive and makes it clear to Paul that she’s more interested in the stability he can offer her.
+Wren runs across Paul, a young man from Montana in the middle of a road trip who has briefly taken up residence in the city before heading to New Hampshire.
+Although he sleeps in the back of his dilapidated van, Paul has saved enough money to otherwise live comfortably.
+When Paul expresses interest in Wren, she agrees to date him, but she’s emotionally abusive and makes it clear to Paul that she’s more interested in the stability he can offer her.

-Out on a date, the couple meet Eric, former member of Smithereens, a one-hit-wonder punk group from one decade earlier.
-Though he's now unemployed and living in the apartment of another punk named Billy, Eric professes to be putting together a new group that will soon be headed to Los Angeles.
-Wren leaves Paul to move in with Eric, though she’s forced out after a confrontation with a nameless blonde woman who also lives in the apartment.
+On a date, the couple meet Eric, former member of Smithereens, a one-hit-wonder punk group from one decade earlier.
+Although he's now unemployed and living in the apartment of another punk named Billy, Eric professes to be putting together a new group that will be headed to Los Angeles.
+Wren leaves Paul to move in with Eric, but she’s forced to leave after a confrontation with a nameless, blonde woman who also lives in the apartment.